OpenMined/DistributedKnowledge/docs/docs/architecture/mcp_server.md

 # MCP Server

-The Distributed Knowledge MCP (Model Context Protocol) server provides a structured interface for interacting with the network.
+The Distributed Knowledge MCP server provides a structured interface for interacting with the network using LLM's.
 This document explains how the MCP server works and the tools it provides.

 ## What is MCP?